AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Sentinel.md

 ### Skilled Focus

 Starting at 3rd level, you may use your focus not only on battle, but on the tasks around you.
-Whenever you go into [[#Inner Focus|focus]], choose any skill.
-You get a +1 bonus to skill checks with it.
+Whenever you go into [[#Inner Focus|focus]], you may spend 1 additional focus and choose a skill.
+You get a +2 bonus to skill checks with it.

 ### Keen Observer